0xchat-app/0xchat-core/doc/nofitications.md

 ## Abstract

-This NIP proposes a method for message push notifications using the NIP protocol.

-## Motivation

-The process includes the sending and processing of heartbeat signals to detect online status and provide timely push notifications.
+This NIP proposes a method for message push notifications using the NIP protocol, includes the sending and processing of heartbeat signals to detect online status and provide timely push notifications.

-##Architecture
+## Architecture

 ```mermaid